 This should go without saying but since I have seen it happen this applies to RVs as well.
 Just because the only thing in the gray tank is soapy water from the sink and shower does not mean that it is okay to dump it in the campsite.
 It should be released in the appropriate spot as labeled on the campsite map.
 For the love of all that is holy, you don’t need to one-up cousin Eddy by not having basic camping etiquette!

 I expect this one to be a bit controversial.
 Lots of people head out to go camping to get away from others and do not want to be bothered.
-Just like in any social situation you need to read the room.
+Just like in any social situation, you need to read the room.
 Being friendly and saying hi as you walk past someone can lead to a lasting friendship or it can just be a societal nicety.
 In either case, simply saying good morning while camping can keep camping friendly.
-While not everyone wants to be social if you find those who are willing to be when you consider these tips.
+Not everyone wants to be social if you find those who are willing to be when you consider these tips.

 - Have an inviting camp – Having a site that welcomes people in with extra chairs or a beverage can make them feel at home.
 There are even some items that can be placed in the campsite that indicate certain things about inviting people to join you in your campsite.

 - Music around the fire – Having live music around the fire can be nice.
 However, before you break out that guitar make sure you know how to play it.
-Stay on the quiter side and keep within the quiet hours.
+Stay on the quieter side and keep within the quiet hours.
 Having some gentle music set to the crackling fire can be warm and inviting.
 Done correctly you may make some new friends.

 - Follow the etiquette above – Following basic camping etiquette will help you make new friends and experiences.

 - Ask others about their decorations – Most RVers are excited to describe things on their RV.
 If they have maps, decorations, or unique tools, they may be willing to share experiences with you.
 If they seem open to talking reach out and ask them about it!
-You may learn of a new place to go, find a new tool to incorporate in your camping, or find a new feature you want to seek in your next RV.
+You may learn of a new place to go, find a new tool to incorporate into your camping or find a new feature you want to seek in your next RV.

 Dispersed Camping: Basic Camping Etiquette

 When you have a few good camping trips under your belt you may want to become a bit more adventurous.
 This is when you might decide to try dispersed camping.
 Dispersed camping is when you get a permit to head into the wilderness.
 You will need to find an adequate campsite first and we have some tips for that as well!
 You may not think about basic camping etiquette when you are dispersed camping, but it is just as important.
 It is terrible to stumble upon a natural setting that was destroyed because of not following basic camping etiquette while in the wilderness.
-Remember that some of the campground etiquettes apply here also.
+Remember that some of the campground etiquette apply here also.
 So even if you venture out into the wilds of nature, take these tips with you to leave it just as wild when you leave.

 There are seven principles to leave no trace which are easily followed.
 So anytime that you are heading out to do backcountry or dispersed camping follow these seven principles.
 Honestly, these principles are more than basic camping etiquette.
 So follow them anytime you go outdoors and into nature!